nagasakisoyorin0527/tg-kotori-s-fxtwitter-bot/README.md

 - Allow the bot to read and delete messages
 ## Setup your own bot
 - Install telegram-bot-python
+- Download the file "soyorin_fxtwitter_bot.py"
-- Run the file "kotoris_fxtwitter_bot.py"
+- Replace TOKEN with your bot's token and run the file
 - Keep it running
 - Access the bot by DM it or invite it to a group